tmfontan/AESRoundKeyInverter/README.md

 Project Structure

--RoundKey.java – Defines a data structure for holding round numbers and their byte array values.
+- RoundKey.java – Defines a data structure for holding round numbers and their byte array values.

--InverseKeyGeneration.java – Contains the logic to reverse AES-128 key scheduling and retrieve the original key.
+- InverseKeyGeneration.java – Contains the logic to reverse AES-128 key scheduling and retrieve the original key.

 Prerequisites